ringabout/shene/README.md

 # shene
-Make a simple interface for Nim.
+Make an Interface using generics for Nim..

 ## Examples